-Simpson-Kirr spent the past two years as the head coach at George Mason in Fairfax, Va.
-In 2015, her first season with the Patriots, she led the team to the best Atlantic-10 finish in program history and its best overall record since 2010.
-While at the helm of the Patriot program, Simpson-Kirr served on the AVCA All-American Selection Committee in 2016, during which time she was the East Region Committee Chair.
+Simpson Kirr was the Head Coach at George Mason in Fairfax, Virginia from 2015-16.
+In her first season with the Patriots, she led the team to the best Atlantic-10 finish in program history and its best overall record since 2010.
+While at the helm of the Patriot program, Simpson Kirr served on the AVCA All-American Selection Committee in 2016, during which time she was the East Region Committee Chair.
 She also earned the AVCA’s 30-under-30 Award in 2015, a prestigious national honor awarded to the top 30 volleyball coaches, at any level, under the age of 30.

-Prior to her time at George Mason, Simpson-Kirr was an assistant coach at Iowa for the 2014 season, during which time she was on the Hawkeye’s staff with Franklin.
-She also previously served as an assistant coach at Marquette (2013-14), East Carolina (2010-13) and Winona State in Winona, Minn.
-(2008-09).
+Prior to her time at George Mason, Simpson Kirr was an Assistant Coach at Iowa for the 2014 season.
+She also previously served as an assistant coach at Marquette (2013-14), East Carolina (2010-13) and Winona State in Winona, Minnesota (2008-09).

-Simpson-Kirr was a standout setter at Wisconsin from 2004-07.
+Simpson Kirr was a standout setter both on the court and in the classroom at Wisconsin from 2004-07.
 She led the Badgers to four NCAA Tournament appearances, including two Elite Eight berths.
-She was a two-time AVCA All-American, and also a two-time All-Big Ten selection, both on the court and in the classroom.
-She ranks second all-time in Wisconsin program history in career assists, and is 17th all-time among Big Ten setters.
+Simpson Kirr was a two-time AVCA All-American and a two-time All-Big Ten selection.
+She ranks second all-time in Wisconsin program history in career assists and is 19th all-time among Big Ten setters.

-Simpson-Kirr earned a Bachelor of Science degree in Letters & Science – Sociology from the University of Wisconsin-Madison in 2008.
-She earned a Master’s degree in Exercise & Sport Science – Sport Psychology from East Carolina in 2013.
+Simpson Kirr earned a Bachelor of Science degree in Letters & Science – Sociology from the University of Wisconsin-Madison in 2008.
+She earned a Master of Science degree in Exercise & Sport Science – Sport Psychology from East Carolina in 2013.